 With this vast array of self-help options, Amazon makes it easy to find solutions on one’s own.
 This saves customers a lot of time they would have spent waiting for answers from support.
 And because you have to go through the self-service options to contact Amazon, customers are encouraged to find the answer first, keeping wait times down for those who need a live agent's help.

-If you want to do this on your own site, there are several CRM platforms that allow you to create a similarly advanced help center.
-Help Scout and Zendesk are two of our favorites (and both can even integrate with Amazon).
+If you want to do this on your own site, there are several CRM and helpdesk platforms that allow you to create a similarly advanced help center.
+Onsite Support, Help Scout and Zendesk are some of our favorites (and all three can even integrate with Amazon).

 2. Provide Human Support